-3 years ago, I reached the heaviest weight of my life, and barely made enough money to cover my bills, groceries & fuel.
-I decided enough was enough and over the next 4 months, I lost 20 pounds without spending a dime to do it.
+Three years ago, I reached the heaviest weight of my life, and barely made enough money to cover my bills, groceries & fuel.
+I decided enough was enough and over the next 4 months, I found inexpensive ways to lose weight.
+Ultimately, I lost 20 pounds without spending a dime to do it.

 It is possible to lose significant weight on a tight budget, I did it with these 10 resources.